w3c/webextensions/proposals/permissions_behavior_on_update.md

 a) Why fallback to "optional" behavior during the update?

 It's hard to imagine a case when the developer wants their extension to be silently turned off.
-Instead, falling back to behavior similar to "optional" permission gives way to introduce permission to new installs and way to onboard existing users as well.
+Instead, falling back to behavior similar to optional permission gives way to introduce permission to new installs and way to onboard existing users as well.

 b) Why not a new field proposed in ["Hybrid permissions" proposal](https://github.com/w3c/webextensions/pull/788)